abcboy101/notes/NPS/README.md

 In many older video games, memory limitations necessitated them to use only a small amount of memory, so they often couldn't support languages with more characters like Chinese, Japanese, or Korean.
 Because of this, they were often written in English and left in English when exported to other regions.

 Since it's typically acceptable to leave some terms untranslated in video games in these languages, these graphics all use English text in every language in the international version of the game.
-However, for the mainland Chinese version, these graphics are replaced with ones localized to simplified Chinese.
+However, for the Chinese version, these graphics are replaced with ones localized to simplified Chinese.
 (Since the game's language select has been removed, it makes no difference whether this would affect other language versions.)